About:

 When teaching Asana, Ben explores the architecture of the body: backbends expand the lungs, forward bends nourish the kidneys, twists refresh the abdominal organs, props provide scaffolding, and adjustments open new perspectives.
 He uses an array of blocks, straps, sandbags, blankets, and chairs to help students meet the practice with depth and creativity.

 When the mat is rolled up, Ben enjoys photography, baking, walking, and poetry.
-He travels widely to teach, study, and connect with Yogis across the world.
 If you’d like to connect, you can reach him here.